jimiryquai/playwright-power-platform-automated-testing/wiki/azureDevOpsPipeline.md

 ### Stage 4: Run Load Tests

-This optional stage can run after the functional tests.
-It installs Python dependencies and executes the Locust load tests, which consume the authentication files generated in the previous stages.
+This stage runs after the functional tests.
+It first downloads all the necessary auth files published by the previous stages and then executes the Locust tests.

 ```yaml
 - stage: Run_Load_Tests